myfreeweb/clarke/README.md

 # Clarke

-A simple statically typed [concatenative] programming language for the JVM.
+A simple, statically typed [concatenative] programming language for the JVM.

+The compiler is implemented in under 1000 lines of Java, which makes it perfect for learning about JVM bytecode.

+The language currently supports:

+- generating classes with static methods
+- calling static methods
+- literals for Java primitive types and Strings
+- some built-in operations (stack manipulation, boolean logic, arithmetic)
+- conditionals and loops

 [concatenative]: http://concatenative.org/wiki/view/Concatenative%20language